zamanianlab/ZamanianLabDocs/docs/pipelines_server.md

 2. Submit nodes

     Jobs on the CHTC are deployed from submit nodes.
-You can `ssh` into your assigned submit node to run and monitor jobs using your UW net-id and password.
+You can `ssh` into our assigned submit node (submit2) to run and monitor jobs using your UW net-id and password.

-  	`ssh {net-id}@submit3.chtc.wisc.edu`
+  	`ssh {net-id}@submit2.chtc.wisc.edu`

 3. File system